FabricMC/fabric-docs/develop/entities/first-entity.md

 This tutorial will walk you through the process of creating a custom _Mini Iron Golem_.
 This entity will have fun animations.

-Entities are a movable object in a world with logic attached to them.
+An entity is a movable object in a world with logic attached to them.
 A few examples include:

- `NPCs`,`Minecarts`,`Arrows`,`Boats`.
+- `Villager`, `Pig`, and `Goat` are all examples of a `Mob`, the most common type of entity - something alive.
+- `Zombie` and `Skeleton` are all examples of a `Monster`, a variant of an `Entity` that is hostile to the `Player`.
+- `Minecart` and `Boat` are examples of a `VehicleEntity`, which has special logic for accepting player input.

+This tutorial will walk you through the creation of a `PathfinderEntity`, used by most mobs with pathfinding like `Zombie` and `Villager` alike.

 ## Peparing Your First Entity {#preparing-your-first-entity}

 The first step in creating a custom entity is defining its class and registering it with the game.
-For now ignore the animations and tracked data we will use it later on.
+For now, ignore the animations and tracked data we will use it later on.

-Now , add attributes to the entity in the class `MiniGolemEntity`
+Now, add attributes to the entity in the class `MiniGolemEntity`

-Attributes decide the Health , Speed & Tempt Range.
+Attributes decide the Health, Speed & Tempt Range.

 @[code transcludeWith=:::registerclass](@/reference/latest/src/main/java/com/example/docs/entity/MiniGolemEntity.java)